github/docs/content/actions/using-workflows/workflow-syntax-for-github-actions.md

 #### `on.workflow_call.secrets.inherit`

 Use the `inherit` keyword to pass all secrets the calling workflow has access to, to the called workflow.
 This includes all organization, repository and environment secrets.
-The keyword can be used to pass secrets across organizations within the same enterprise.
+The keyword can be used to pass secrets across repositories within the same organization, or across organizations within the same enterprise.

 #### Example